rymbox21/LED-Toggle/README.md

 Toggles Arduino LED using Raspberry Pi3

 This project used Raspberry Pi3 and Arduino Uno.
-Demonstrate I2C connection of between two devices.
+Demonstrates I2C connection of between two devices.
 And controlling IO of the slave device.

 Connected using I2C interface.